 This is how I got started in the world of classic film!

 It all started when I was four (2000) and I watched The Wizard of Oz, for the first time on VHS.
 I then fell absolutely in love with the film and Dorothy Gail became a part of me.
-It was then, at four years of age, that I began to live my life through the movie, even though I didn’t know I was doing it- I asked for an hour glass (It sadly broke), I had a pair of ruby slippers I wore all the time, and still to this day, I have a replica edition of the original version of the novel.
+It was then, at four years of age, I began to live my life through the movie, even though I didn’t know I was doing it- I asked for an hour glass (It sadly broke), had a pair of ruby slippers I wore all the time, and still to this day, I have a replica edition of the original version of the novel.

 After watching films for about 2 years in 2015, I wanted to be more connected, so I started a tumblr, which then lead to a side tumblr just for classic film and now in 2016 I have a website.
 I can’t wait to discover more and learn from my fellow classic film fans!

 See you on the web and at the #TCMParty!